Stone Town Zanzibar is a UNESCO World Heritage Site and is considered to be the gateway town with great weather almost all year round.

 However, local Swahili doors are the ultimate masterpieces.
 They contain artistic designs such as flowers, vines and local emblems.

-Visit the Sultan’s Palace Museum
+Visit the Sultan’s Palace Museum in Stone Town Zanzibar

 The Sultan’s Palace is Stone Town’s main historical building and occupies several buildings across the waterfront area.
 From 1828 to 1896, Sultan Seyyid Said owned the palace.
 It was then destroyed by the British Imperial forces and later rebuilt.
-The last sultan was overthrown in 1964, and the buildings began a new life as lively tourist attractions.
+The last sultan was overthrown in 1964, and the buildings began a new life as a lively tourist attraction.
 Much of the original artwork, banqueting tables, crockery and grand thrones remained intact, whilst new features were also added to the museum.

 The Slave Market is an eye-opener and was one of the world’s last remaining slave markets.
 This is where slaves were bought and sold, with the Sultan transporting at least 50,000 slaves through Zanzibar each year.